The $\xi$-stability on the affine grassmannian: Existence of as an ind- -scheme

 \end{prop}

-Although the proof is a case by case analysis, the main idea rests the same.
+Although the proof is a case by case analysis, the main idea remains the same.
 So we will give a detailed proof only for $\gl_{d}$, and indicate the modifications for the other classical groups.

+\begin{rem} One may try to look for a line bundle on $\xx$ such that the $\xi$-stability on $\xx$ coincides with the stability under the action of $T$ with respect to this line bundle.
+It seems to us that this is impossible.
+The Picard group of $\xx$ is essentially generated by the determinant line bundle.
+A simple calculation using the result in \S 1.2 on $T$ action on the fiber $\cl_{\chi},\chi\in X_{*}(T)$ shows that, the stability condition in this setting coincides with $0$-stability.